 Anyway, I really feel like Movavi is the video editor for me, and I hope to do it on more video endeavors.
 I might not be the next YouTube star, but hey, at least I have the tools to do so.

 Now, if you want the Movavi Video Suite, it costs about $79.95 for a Personal License, and $169.95 for a Business License.
-I highly recommend heading over to Movavi’s site and looking over at what else is available to, while you are at it.
+I highly recommend heading over to Movavi’s site if you are interested in learning how to make videos and looking over at what else is available to, while you are at it.

 I’m going to tell you that The Path of Motus is a very different game, and at first, I thought different was bad.
 What attracted me to this work is that I suspected this game was made for people on the autism spectrum.
 After all, there is kind of a thing with Minecraft and people with autism, and if you don’t believe me, do some kind of Internet search.
 The game looks like Minecraft with its big tree and squares.